 ACC member companies manufacture products that are critical to the everyday health and well-being of our nation and essential to developing a greener, cleaner, and more competitive economy.
 Because of their critical role to nation's economy and their responsibility to their employees and communities, safety and security continue to be a top priority for ACC members—including cybersecurity.

 Within months of the terrorist attacks of 9/11, ACC created a stringent, mandatory security program called the Responsible Care® Security Code.
-To date, ACC member companies have invested almost $13 billion to further enhance site, transportation, and cyber security at their facilities under the Security Code, which has become a gold standard for the industry and serves as a model for regulatory programs.
+Over the past decade, ACC members have invested more than $14 billion under the Security Code to further enhance site, transportation, and cyber security at their facilities; the Security Code has become a gold standard for the industry and serves as a model for regulatory programs.

 It is not only appropriate but necessary that industry’s efforts are combined with a smart regulatory approach to ensure that everyone throughout the chemical sector is doing their part to protect this important part of the country's critical infrastructure.